ev3dev/ev3dev.github.io/docs/ports/index.md

 ---
 title: Input and Output Ports
+excerpt: "Documentation reference for the ports that one plugs sensors and motors into on the EV3 and their associated ev3dev drivers."
 ---

 This page is about the kind of ports that you plug [sensors] and [motors] into.